Antiferromagnetic bosonic $t$-$J$ models and their quantum simulation in tweezer arrays

-In particular, we map a bosonic $t$\,--\,$J$~model~\cite{Nakano2011, Sun2021, Jepsen2021} onto a pure spin model comprised of three Schwinger bosons, which can be implemented hardware-efficiently using the Floquet technique in tweezer systems with dipolar or van-der-Waals interactions.
+In particular, we map a bosonic $t$\,--\,$J$~model~\cite{Smakov2004,Boninsegni2008,Aoki2009,Nakano2011,Nakano2012,Sun2021,Jepsen2021} onto a pure spin model comprised of three Schwinger bosons, which can be implemented hardware-efficiently using the Floquet technique in tweezer systems with dipolar or van-der-Waals interactions.
 Here, the system time evolves under its natural e.g.\,XY~interactions followed by a specific sequence of rotations within the three internal states.
 The effective dynamics of the bosonic excitations is then governed by a $t$\,--\,$J$~Hamiltonian.
 The tunability enables us to engineer regimes that have not been accessible before, e.g. AFM $\mathrm{XXZ}$~interactions, $J>t$, explicit hole-hole (anti)binding potentials or randomized interactions~\cite{Christos2022}.

-With the deterministic loading and preparation of product states, time evolution under a tunable Hamiltonian in arbitrary geometry, and ultimately readout by snapshots in the Fock basis, we present a realistic experimental protocol to probe our proposed model.
-We highlight the relevance of $2$D~\textit{bosonic, AFM} $t$\,--\,$J$~models by calculating the ground state of a six-legged cylinder doped with two holes using DMRG.
+With the deterministic loading and preparation of product states, time evolution under a tunable Hamiltonian in arbitrary geometry, and ultimately readout by snapshots in the Fock basis, we present a realistic experimental protocol to probe doped bosonic quantum magnets.
+We highlight the relevance of $2$D~\textit{bosonic AFM} $t$\,--\,$J$~models by calculating the ground state of a six-legged cylinder doped with two holes using DMRG.
 We then compare these results with those obtained from the traditional fermionic $t$\,--\,$J$~model.

 \textbf{Bosonic $t$\,--\,$J$~model as a spin system.---}The main ingredient to realize doped spin models, such as the $t$\,--\,$J$~model shown in Fig.~\ref{fig1}a, is a mapping from the original model onto a new model described by Schwinger bosons.
 The new spin model is then suitable for implementions in established experimental platforms and the desired interactions can be engineered using the Floquet driving technique.